biojppm/cmany/README.rst

 The command-line behaviour of cmany is similar to that of CMake except that the resulting build tree is not placed directly at the current directory, but will instead be nested under ``./build``.
-To make it unique, the name for the build tree will be obtained from combining the names of the operating system, architecture, compiler+version and the CMake build type.
+To make it unique, the name for each build tree will be obtained from combining the names of the operating system, architecture, compiler+version and the CMake build type.
 Like with CMake, omitting the path to the project dir will cause searching for CMakeLists.txt on the current